Tsushima Island: Popular culture

-Tsushima Island is the setting for the PlayStation 4 game Ghost of Tsushima, released by Sucker Punch Productions in 2020.
-This is based on the Mongol invasion of 1274.
-In response to the popularity of the game, Nagasaki Prefecture used it to promote tourism to Tsushima.
+Tsushima is the setting for the PlayStation 4 game Ghost of Tsushima, released by Sucker Punch Productions in 2020.
+It gives a fictionalized account of the Mongol invasion of 1274.
+In response to the popularity of the game, the Nagasaki Prefecture used it to promote tourism to Tsushima.
 After a typhoon damaged a Shinto torii gate on the island in September 2020, fans of the game helped raise money to restore it.
 The creative leads of the game, Nate Fox and Jason Connell, were named as tourism ambassadors to the island in March 2021, as those "who has spread the name and history of Tsushima through their works".
 On March 25, 2021, Sony Pictures and PlayStation Productions announced the development of a film adaptation of the game.